jazzband/wagtailmenus/README.rst

 3. Offers a solution to the issue of key page links becoming 'toggles' in multi-level drop-down menus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Extend the `wagtailmenus.models.MenuPage` model instead of the usual
+Extend the :class:`wagtailmenus.models.MenuPage` model instead of the usual
-`wagtail.wagtailcore.models.Page` to create your custom page types,
+:class:`wagtail.wagtailcore.models.Page` to create your custom page types,
 and gain a couple of extra fields that will allow you to configure
 certain pages to appear again alongside their children in multi-level
 menus.
 Use the menu tags provided, and that behaviour will remain